 Besides being designed to last a lifetime, both whole life and universal life differ from term life in that a portion of the premiums are used to fund a cash value account that can grow over time.

 This growth is generally guaranteed in a whole life policy and based on the interest rate offered by the insurance company in a universal life policy.

-Some of the main features of permanent life insurance policies are summarized below:
+Some of the main features of permanent life insurance policies are:

 - The death benefit is guaranteed to remain in effect as long as premiums are paid.

 - A portion of your premiums go to pay for insurance coverage and the remainder go to build up the value of the policy’s cash account.

 - Growth in the cash account is tax-deferred.